devalpha-io/devalpha-example/README.md

 # DevAlpha example

-A simple example of piping data from Vester to DevAlpha in order to see charts and various backtesting metrics.
+A simple example of using DevAlpha to see charts and various backtesting metrics.

 ## Usage